Intervention (TV series)

 Intervention is an American documentary series that premiered on March 6, 2005, on A&E. It follows one or two participants, who are dependent on or addicted to drugs and/or alcohol.
 They are documented in anticipation of an intervention meeting by family or friends.
 During the intervention meeting, loved ones give the addict an ultimatum: go to an inpatient drug rehabilitation program immediately, or else risk losing contact, income, or other privileges.
 The show follows up on the recovery progress for future episodes or for web shorts.

 On May 24, 2013, A&E announced it had concluded the series, with remaining episodes to begin airing in June 2013.
 The final episode in the lineup aired on July 18, 2013, and concluded with reflections from past addicts and thanks from the producers to the interventionists, family members, treatment centers, and addicts.
 On August 5, 2014, however, LMN announced the revival of the series with a new season premiering in 2015.

 A&E revealed the return of the show on January 13, 2015, and aired both a special behind-the-scenes episode showing the filming process and updates from former addicts.
-Season 24 premiered on June 13, 2022.
+Season 25 premiered on April 22, 2024.

 Overview

-The show follows one or two participants who have either substance dependence or addiction.
+The show follows one or two participants who have either substance dependence or addiction, and occasionally, eating disorders.
 It is a documentary of their addiction, including graphic substance abuse and its effect upon their lives, until a surprise intervention event is conducted with a professional interventionist.
 It is intercut with interviews with relatives and friends.
-In the intervention, the addict is given an ultimatum: either undergo a 90-day, all-expenses-paid treatment plan at a rehabilitation facility or risk losing contact, income or privileges from their relatives and friends.
+In the intervention, the addict is given an ultimatum: either undergo a 90-day, fully covered treatment plan at a rehabilitation facility or risk losing contact, income or privileges from their relatives and friends.

 In situations where the individuals in the addict's close circle have become codependent or otherwise traumatized by the addict's behavior, the interventionist usually recommends that the entire family seek counseling to enable them to move on.
 Medical detoxification is available when drug withdrawal is dangerous.